Vyral/ed-karzai/_posts/2019-11-07-what-kind-of-a-down-payment-will-you-have-to-pay.md

 As a buyer, what kind of a down payment should you expect to make when applying for financing?

 First, don’t believe the common misconception that you must put down 20% to buy a home.
 That’s absolutely not true; lenders are more flexible than that.
 However, you still need to qualify for financing.
 If you do qualify, you can put as little as 3.5% down (if you use an FHA loan).
-After you qualify, the less you put down, the more your down payment will be.&nbsp;
+After you qualify, the less you put down, the more your monthly payment will be.&nbsp;

 When you meet with a lender to qualify for financing, they’ll look at three main criteria: **income, debt, and credit score.** For your income, they’ll take into account your gross income.
 If you’re a W-2 employee, they’ll use your monthly gross income.
 If you’re self-employed, they’ll use your adjusted net income.